Trade guide

 Overview

 Parts advisors help customers identify, order, and purchase automotive parts and accessories.
 Working in dealerships, motor factors, and parts stores, they combine product knowledge with customer service skills.
-With the complexity of modern vehicles and the aftermarket industry worth billions, knowledgeable parts advisors are valuable team members.
+Modern vehicles are complex, and advisors who actually know their stock are hard to replace.

 Step-by-Step Career Path